 High on Vitamins C and A, I love to use lime juice to zing up my dal and chutneys.

-Mum's tip: Before cutting the lime or lemon, gently massage it with your palms for a few seconds.
+- Gently massage it with your palms for a few seconds and then cut them.
 This will make the fruit pliable and easy to squeeze.

-Amla or Indian gooseberry (more about it later) is a good substitute for limes or lemons.
+Amla or Indian gooseberry (more about it later).

 Buying and storing tomatoes: When buying tomatoes, I look for ones that are evenly red and still firm.

-💡 I buy tomatoes on the vine and without removing the stalks.
+I buy tomatoes on the vine without removing the stalks.
 The vine keeps them nourished and fresh for a lot longer!

 Substitute for tomatoes: If you, like many others, do not eat tomatoes, then you could try using these instead:

-sour plums have similar texture to tomatoes when cooked.
+sour plums have a similar texture to tomatoes when cooked.

 carrot puree with some lemon juice (I have not tried this).
 If you have tried this substitute please let me know what you think of it.